betaglot/plantabeta/docs/dev/Roadmap.md

 ## Future of Planting

-### Residential Planting
+### Urban Planting

-Via line equals street
+Probably more shrubs than trees

+Eco is Street

 Promotional video

 LawnScreef

-Trees are not meant to be loners
+Trees are not meant to be loners.
+Buttress Tree

+### Suburban Planting

 ### More planting BurntLand

+Planting to prevent soil erosion of BurntLand

 ### More Raw

 - More RawLand less Clearcutting
 - More Slash

+Heterogeneous Plantations, ie not just trees to slow the advance of fire.

 It would be better for the earth if planting was more difficult.